snoshoesledska/plexpod.bundle/README.md

-A cobbled together Plex based podcast aggregation channel
+A Plex based podcast aggregation channel

-it works similarly to cigaras's IPTV channel with relevant rss feeds being stored in a resource playlist file

 it automatically finds the podcasts art if any and displays it with the tracklist.

-the image handling code could use some work and the codes a mess but this was a personal project of mine that just got too big.
+CHANGELOG V1: 10/20/16 added search fuction, delete fuction, automatic rss feed management, and general speed optimizations